There’s a lot of misconception and misinformation out there about self-publishing versus traditional publishing.

 And although “exposure” has become a dirty word in art, when you’re first starting out, it’s actually important.
 But remember that there’s a difference between you giving your work away as a choice, and publications seeking out your work and refusing to pay.

 You can view writing a guest blog post for free as either volunteer experience before getting a paid job, or better yet, as bartering.
 You write for someone, you get marketing in return.

-Guest blog posting is a way to market your own writing, blog, and/or products.
+Guest blog posting is one way to market your own writing, blog, and/or products.
 You just have to be strategic about it, and know when to write for free and when to move on to paid work.
 One general rule of thumb is, don’t write more than 3 blog posts for free for any one particular publication or blog.

-In general, one single guest blog post in 3-5 varying blogs or publications are more than enough to build up your social proof and online reputation.
+In general, one guest blog post in 3-5 varying blogs or publications is more than enough to build up your social proof and online reputation.
 Make sure whoever you write for aligns with what you’d like to make money doing.
 For multi-niche writers, this means we likely have to write more free content, because we want to be published in various niches.